sap-tutorials/Tutorials/tutorials/preparation-cockpit-apis/hana-cockpit-api-prepare.md

 ![expected output](cockpit-adminui-svc port.png)

-> For the cockpit GET API `GroupResourcesGet` specifically, you will need your port number for `cockpit-landscape-svc`.
+> For the cockpit GET API endpoints `GroupsForUserGet` and `GroupResourcesGet` specifically, you will need your port number for `cockpit-landscape-svc`.
 Run the following command to obtain this number when necessary:
 ```
 xs apps | grep cockpit-landscape-svc
 ```